Analicia Chaves Shows Off Ample Cleavage In New Instagram Pic: ‘Solid Vibe’

 In the snap, which was uploaded on Wednesday morning, Analicia could be seen rocking a black, one-piece bodysuit with a low-cut neckline and a cut-out feature on the midriff.
 As a result, she flashed an ample amount of cleavage to tease her fans.
 She teamed the sexy ensemble with a matching denim jacket with large white buttons to pull off a very chic look.

 Staying true to her signature style, and to ramp up the glam, she opted for a full face of makeup.
-The application featured an olive foundation that perfectly her skin tone.
+The application featured an olive foundation that perfectly matched her skin tone.
 She dusted her cheeks with a coral blush, sported a nude lipstick combined with a slick of gloss, bronze eyeshadow, heavily-lined eyes, well-defined eyebrows, and a thick coat of mascara applied over false eyelashes.
 She finished off her makeup application by highlighting her t-zone for an illuminating look.

 Ana wore her highlighted tresses in a tight ponytail and allowed it to fall over her right shoulder and bosom.
 In terms of accessories, she opted for a pair of dainty stud earrings and a gold pendant that drew viewers’ attention toward her decolletage.

-To pose for the selfie, she sat in her car, looked straight into the camera and puckered her lips.
-In the caption, Analicia informed her fans that her outfit, through which she gave off ‘solid vibes,’ was sponsored by the online clothing retailer, Fashion Nova.
+To pose for the selfie, she sat in her car, looked straight into the camera, and puckered her lips.
+In the caption, Analicia informed her fans that her outfit, through which she gave off “solid vibes,” was sponsored by the online clothing retailer, Fashion Nova.

 Within less than a day of going live, the snap garnered more than 36,000 likes and close to 600 comments in which fans and followers not only praised the model for her amazing figure and beautiful looks but they also appreciated her for her sense of style.